-Sebaceous hyperplasia is a skin condition that becomes more common with age.
-It’s caused when your sebaceous oil glands produce too much oil, which can be trapped under your skin and cause bumps.
-The good news is, there are many treatment options available for sebaceous hyperplasia.
+Sebaceous hyperplasia is a harmless, common skin condition that becomes more common with age.
+It happens when your sebaceous oil glands make too much oil that gets trapped under your skin and causes bumps.
+If you decide to treat it, there are many options available.

 Understanding Sebaceous Hyperplasia

-Sebaceous hyperplasia is a common and harmless skin condition caused by clogged hair follicles.
-In some cases, the clogged hair follicles may be because you have too many sebaceous glands, in other cases the glands may be overactive, producing more oil than your skin needs.
-Although the condition can impact you anywhere on your body, it is most common on facial skin.
+Sebaceous hyperplasia is caused by clogged hair follicles.
+They can get clogged if you have too many sebaceous glands or if your sebaceous glands are overactive, making more oil than your skin needs.
+Although this can happen anywhere on your skin, it’s most common on the face.

-Even though sebaceous hyperplasia is benign and doesn’t pose any health risks, it may be unsightly, so the appearance on your skin may be concerning.
-Sebaceous hyperplasia spots are usually 2 to 5 millimeters (.08 to 0.2 inches) in diameter and may be flesh-colored or slightly yellow.
+Even though sebaceous hyperplasia poses no health risks, you may not like how it looks.
+Sebaceous hyperplasia spots are usually 2 to 5 millimeters (.08 to 0.2 inches) in diameter and may be flesh-colored (for all skin tones) or slightly yellow.
 If the spots last too long, they may have a similar appearance to basal cell carcinoma.
 If you’re concerned about the appearance of any spots on your skin, talk to your doctor or dermatologist.

 Sebaceous Hyperplasia Treatment Options

-If your doctor determines that a spot is sebaceous hyperplasia, removal isn’t necessary.
-However, if you do want the spots removed, you have several options including over-the-counter and at-home treatments.
+If your doctor determines that a spot is sebaceous hyperplasia, you don’t have to have it removed.
+But if you choose to, there’s a range of options.
 If you choose to pursue surgical removal, scarring is possible.